The Pros and Cons of Using a Smith Machine: Is It Right for Your Workout?

 1. Limited Natural Movement

 One of the main drawbacks of the Smith machine is that it restricts natural movement.
 The fixed path can force your body into unnatural positions, which may not align with your natural biomechanics.
-This can lead to discomfort or even injury over time.
+For example, during a squat, the rails may not allow your body to move in a natural arc, leading to potential discomfort or improper form.
+This restriction can limit your range of motion, which is crucial for muscle development and overall functional strength.

 2. Over-reliance on the Machine